Post COVID-19 Supply Chain from Globalization to the Regionalization

 This exercise is a costly one, and might even be time-consuming.
 Yet it is vital to your survival.
 The cost and time it will take is a small comparison to the losses that you will suffer if another disruption like COVID comes around.
-You should look at everything from logistical centres and transportation hubs for every detail of your final product.
+You should look at everything from logistical centers and transportation hubs for every detail of your final product.

 It is also crucial that you identify your exposure if one of these cogs in your machine stops working.
 If a single spoke of your supply wheel breakdown what will your cost be in the loss of production as well as what the cost of finding a new supplier will be.
 This would have to also address the change in manufacturing on your part.
 Would your manufacturing process be adaptable to a new supply of a single component?
-Understanding this will result in your business being able to switch the supply chain if one of your suppliers suffer a disruption in production.
+Understanding this will result in your business being able to switch the supply chain if one of your suppliers suffers a disruption in production.

 Consider a Supply plus One strategy

 Many experts in the world of supply chain management have started to promote a Supply plus One strategy.
 This means that you have an alternate supply source for your components that would give you the flexibility to switch suppliers in times of disruption.